 There are no specific time periods mentioned in the history of the Sapphire Gemstone, but the discovery of these gemstones have been dated back to ancient Greece.
 There are also mentions of Sapphire gemstones in certain religions, including both Christianity and Buddhism.
 Furthermore, Sapphires have been utilized as part of the Hindu worship service since ancient times.

 Sapphires are used in a variety of jewelry pieces.
 The stone ranks ninth out of ten on the Mohs hardness scale, making it just a little softer than the Diamond.
 This means Sapphires are more durable than most other natural gemstone, making it perfect for any kind of jewelry – even rings and bracelets that are worn on a daily basis.

-Sapphire gemstones rank amongst the three most precious types of fancy colored gemstones and are associated with nobility, enlightenment and wisdom.
-The stone has been dubbed the birthstone of September and is loved by thousands throughout the entire world.
+Sapphire gemstones rank amongst the three most precious types of fancy September birthstone colored gemstones and are associated with nobility, enlightenment and wisdom.
+The stone has been dubbed the birthstone for September and is loved by thousands throughout the entire world.
 Some significant discoveries have been made in regards to the Sapphire gemstone, such as the 61,000 carat Millennium Sapphire, with a value of over $100 Million.